Learning technologies Workplace training Elearning

 Open-source is a popular option with organizations that want to customize the source code to suit their eLearning needs, or for businesses that want to avoid ongoing license costs.

-Examples of open-source software you may be familiar with outside the LMS space are the web browser Mozilla Firefox and the website creation platform WordPress.
-Both of these platforms allow you to modify and redistribute the source code.
+Examples of open-source software you may be familiar with outside the LMS space are the web browser Mozilla Firefox and WordPress.
+Both platforms allow you to modify and redistribute the source code.

 Free LMS